Beauty as Medicine: Why Aesthetics Matter More Than Ever

 Grief pulls us back.

-Styling, when done with intention, isn’t about staging a perfect life.
+Styling, when it’s done with intention, doesn’t stage a life.

 5. Beauty Gives Shape to the Wordless